• Skip to primary navigation

 Below, you can see what a vine looks like after the prepruner.
 The cuts are rough and jagged.

 As with any job, it seems getting started is the hardest and most time consuming part of it.
 To get us started, John gives instructions on how many spurs and buds are to be left.
-The spurs are the wood coming up from the cordon (the horizontal trunk of the vine).
-The buds are the bulges which contain new growth on the spurs.

 Even after John returns to prepruning, there is much discussion and questioning among ourselves.